 Why is my refund smaller than last year?

-Married: joint or separate taxation?
+Married: joint or separate?

 DISCLAIMER